 Every smart webinar creator pursues a defined goal.
 Some want to make money off their educational content.
 Some organize webinars to train employees.
 However, an overwhelming number of webinar creators strive to convert their attendees into paying customers.
-In this article we shall discuss how to do it most effectively both in the short and long term.
+In this article, we shall discuss how to do it most effectively both in the short and long term.

-Survey Before, During and After
+Survey Before, During, and After

 Picking your audience’s brains before the webinar will enable you to tweak up your content to best suit their needs.
 This will help you deliver quality content and, as a result, convert more attendees into customers.

-Ask how satisfied your attendees are on the scale from 1 to 10, what they liked the most, and what could be improved.
+Ask how satisfied your attendees are on a scale from 1 to 10, what they liked the most, and what could be improved.
 That information will be invaluable for your future marketing and sales efforts.

 Do Sales Pitches and Embed CTAs

 It is simply not the time to be shy.
 Practice your sales pitch thoroughly in advance, but don’t just spurt it all out in one go.
 Do not be afraid to pause and change some words in your delivery.
 It will only make your sales pitch more natural and appealing to potential customers.

 If you get too much stage fright, a recorded sales pitch could be your way around the problem.
 It may not be as effective as a real-time speech, but it’s better than awkward silence and stuttering.